After South Korean Halloween crush, families seek missing, plan funerals | Law-Order

 "I called his number but ... he wasn't answering," Aby told Reuters while standing in the Hannam-dong Community Service Center, which became a makeshift missing persons facility in the wake of the disaster.
 Bureaucrats who typically handle birth certificates or housing registrations sought to help hundreds of distraught people seeking details of their relatives.

 Officers at the centre manned emergency phone lines, taking hundreds of frantic calls to find missing people.
 One person broke down and kneeled on the floor after speaking to some officials at the centre, according to a Reuters witness.
-A white board in the main office lists updated numbers of calls every hour, totalling more than 3,580 since 5.30 a.m. local time on Sunday.
+A white board in the main office lists updated numbers of calls every hour, totalling more than 4,100 since 5:30 a.m. on Sunday.

 "No one is telling me the truth," said Aby, who has lived in Seoul with her son for 18 years.
 With no sign of news about the son, Aby left the centre for the Ivory Coast embassy.
 Interior Minister Lee Sang-min told a briefing at midday local time (0300 GMT) that about 90% of the victims had been identified and authorities were still working on identifying the remaining 10%.